Home Care vs Home Health: What's the Difference in SW Fort Worth/Burleson TX

 - IV therapy and specialty infusions administered at home

-- Medication administration (not just reminders — actual injections and IV medications)
+- Medication administration — including injections and IV medications, not just reminders

 - In-home lab draws and blood work ordered by a physician